ZtaMDev/Dars-Framework/README.md

 </div>

-<em>Export to native desktop apps.
+<em>Exporting to native desktop apps.
 Warning: This capability is in BETA and not yet recommended for production.</em>

 ```bash